Walk up Caer Caradoc Hill from Church Stretton

 4) Negotiate the stream and head up onto the hill in front of you, there is an obvious path that runs across its base, ignoring this you need to take the Northly, eroded and less obvious track – a route that gains height quickly.
 The path becomes more distinct shortly after, keep on this path through the gate and up towards “Three Fingers Rock”.

-5) The path now bears NW, dipping and rising its way up towards Caer Caradoc’s top.
-On this level plateau of a summit you get great views towards Lawley Hill to the North, Carding Mill Valley & The Long Mynd to the East, and the rest of your journey to the South East.
+5) The path now bears NE, dipping and rising its way up towards Caer Caradoc’s top.
+On this level plateau of a summit you get great views towards Lawley Hill to the North, Carding Mill Valley & The Long Mynd to the West, and the rest of your journey to the South East.

 6) Once you have taken in the views and have had a bite to eat and a sip of something warm, head back in the same direction but find a track that breaks out to your left and down into the valley.
 You will come to a gate at the bottom, head through that and onto an obvious gravel track.
 Travel along this a short distance before taking a left onto the mounds that sit to the East.
 There are no obvious paths here but skirt around the two mounds, you will eventually come to a gate, negotiate this and take the light path around eventually coming to a gate.